bluescarni/mppp/doc/integer_benchmarks.rst

 This setup is the signed version of the :ref:`previous benchmark <integer2_vec_mul_unsigned>`.

 .. figure:: _static/integer2_vec_mul_signed.png
-   :scale: 50%
+   :width: 600px
    :align: center

 Vector division
 ^^^^^^^^^^^^^^^

-In this benchmark we compute the element-wise division with remainder of two randomly-generated vectors of size :math:`3\times 10^7`, followed by the sum of all the values in the quotient vector.
+In this benchmark we compute the element-wise truncated division of two randomly-generated vectors of size :math:`3\times 10^7`, followed by the sum of all the values in the quotient vector.

 .. _integer1_vec_div_unsigned: